 Certain foreign-currency-denominated positions have been hedged, or partially hedged, by forward foreign currency contracts as part of the investment strategies of certain Funds.
-These hedges are indicated by a hedging reference number on the Schedule of Derivative Assets and Liabilities-Forward Foreign Currency Contracts.
+These hedges are indicated by a hedging reference number on the Schedule of Investment Portfolio and a corresponding hedging reference number on the Schedule of Derivative Assets and Liabilities-Forward Foreign Currency Contracts.